-4.8 ROOFS
+4.8 Roofs

-- 4.8.1 The roofs in the village are of two main types: either of sandstone slabs, or blue slates.
+4.8.1 The roofs in the village are of two main types: either of sandstone slabs, or blue slates.
 Originally these were Welsh slates, brought by rail, but replacement roofs are often of imported slate.
-Traditional ridge tiles were of sandstone, often even where the main roof is of slate, but these have become more difficult to obtain in recent years and glazed ridges are becoming more common. - 4.8.2 Most roofs are pitched front and back with a relatively shallow angle of pitch and a fairly uniform height for two-storey buildings throughout the village.
+Traditional ridge tiles were of sandstone, often even where the main roof is of slate, but these have become more difficult to obtain in recent years and glazed ridges are becoming more common.

+- 4.8.2 Most roofs are pitched front and back with a relatively shallow angle of pitch and a fairly uniform height for two-storey buildings throughout the village.
 Where height or angles of pitch differ from the norm, properties detract significantly from the visual streetscape and will be considered to be out of character for the village.
-The overall roof-

-4.8.3 The use of sandstone slabs for new roofs will be supported, but it is recognised that only a small number of new buildings are likely to use sandstone slabs.
+The overall roofscape forms a 'blanket', mainly of slate, which flows down the Harrow Beck valley towards the River Eden.
+Roof dormers are rarely present and front projecting bays or gables are not typical. - 4.8.3 The use of sandstone slabs for new roofs will be supported, but it is recognised that only a small number of new buildings are likely to use sandstone slabs.
 In the majority of cases blue/grey slate will used.
-Alternative materials may be considered for nonresidential buildings.
+Alternative materials may be considered for non-residential buildings.

-Figure29 A variety of roofs: slate in foreground and background, with sandstone slabs on building to left with modern profile sheeting on lean-to
+Figure 29 A variety of roofs: slate in foreground and background, with sandstone slabs on building to left with modern profile sheeting on lean-to